UNSW-Riot-Games-Society/LoLSocWebpage/_posts/articles/2019-03-31-new-legendary-skins-soundcloud-9-minus-5.md

 She’s conquered K-pop twice, but now it’s time for the Nine-Tailed Fox to claim her crown as the Queen of Rap.

-* If Ahri B hits a champion with Charm, she can steal all of the Charmed champion’s Gold and they will blackout and wake up in a random location in the jungle. <br> <br>
+* If Ahri B hits a champion with Charm, she can steal all of the Charmed champion’s Gold and they will black out and wake up in a random location in the jungle. <br> <br>

 ## **Juice WRWICK**